ofemiashiru/CI_MS4_ASHTECHS/README.md

 ### Accessibility
 The WAVE WebAIM web accessibility tool was used to ensure the website met accessibility standards.

-movies.html [results](https://wave.webaim.org/report#/https://movie-crazy-club-73ece9687233.herokuapp.com/show_movies) - No Errors Found.

-reviews.html [results](https://wave.webaim.org/report#/https://movie-crazy-club-73ece9687233.herokuapp.com/show_reviews/64aa76200062b2ede6c081c1) - No Errors Found

-sign_in.html [results](https://wave.webaim.org/report#/https://movie-crazy-club-73ece9687233.herokuapp.com/sign_in) - No Errors Found.

-register.html [results](https://wave.webaim.org/report#/https://movie-crazy-club-73ece9687233.herokuapp.com/register) - No Errors Found.

-404.html [results](https://wave.webaim.org/report#/https://movie-crazy-club-73ece9687233.herokuapp.com/profilesdfd) - No Errors Found.

-500.html [results](https://wave.webaim.org/report#/https://movie-crazy-club-73ece9687233.herokuapp.com/search) - No Errors Found.
+Some pages cannot be tested due to being behind authentication, so I tested all the pages that were not.

+index.html(Home) [results](https://wave.webaim.org/report#/https://ash-techs-a3f0a77bec88.herokuapp.com/) - 1 Contrast Error.

+products.html(Home) [results](https://wave.webaim.org/report#/https://ash-techs-a3f0a77bec88.herokuapp.com/products) - 1 Contrast Error.

 ### Performance
 Google Lighthouse Tool was used to test the performance of the website.